polymegos/deTube_channel_blocker/README.md

 ## Understanding Regex Patterns

+This is just a small primer for using regex patterns in this userscript.<br>For more details, see the [wiki page](https://github.com/polymegos/deTube_channel_blocker/wiki/Configuration-&-Troubleshooting#advanced-blocking-with-regex) on advanced blocking with regex.

 The deTube Channel Blocker uses JavaScript's standard `RegExp` object for pattern matching.<br>
 This means you can use any valid JavaScript regular expression to block content.